 How to serve Crock Pot Chicken Curry

-Serve this curry over freshly steamed rice (jasmine and basmati are my favorite), or another grain like brown rice, wild rice, farro, or quinoa.
+Serve this curry over freshly steamed rice (jasmine and basmati are my favorite), or another grain like brown rice, wild rice, farro, quinoa, or my Coconut Rice In Instant Pot.

 If you’re avoiding grains, this would be delicious with roasted cauliflower rice.